 We are fortunate to receive support from a number of grant makers.
 Without this funding, many of our vital projects similar to those below just would not be possible.

-We are very proud of our eight-year project (2014-2022) transforming support for people facing multiple disadvantage across Manchester.
+We are very proud of our eight-year project (2014-2022) transforming support for people facing multiple disadvantages across Manchester.
 Service users and partners are coming together to develop a programme to make sure there are no ‘wrong doors’, and to help make Manchester’s systems and services work better for our members.
-Find out more.

 A three-year collaboration (2017-2020) to help prevent families with children and young people from becoming homeless across Sheffield.